Initializing the Flight Controller

 3. Flash the PX4 Bootloader#

-Download the prebuilt omnibusf4sd_bl bootloader hex shipped with the PX4 user guide and convert it to a raw binary that dfu-util can flash:
+Download the prebuilt omnibusf4sd_bl bootloader hex shipped with the PX4 user guide and convert it to a raw binary that dfu-util can flash.
+The conversion needs arm-none-eabi-objcopy from the ARM bare-metal toolchain:

 sudo apt install binutils-arm-none-eabi # provides arm-none-eabi-objcopy